Stanford’s Bionic Pancreas Study — A Patient’s Point of View

 BT1: What are your expectations?

 GJ: Ultimately, my expectation is to be a T1D who doesn’t have to always think about T1D.
 As the device, algorithm and introduction of glucagon improves, a bionic pancreas provides diabetics a new sense of freedom.
-Not to mention, it will greatly impact how newly diagnosed diabetics are trained.
+Not to mention, it will greatly impact how newly diagnosed people with diabetes are trained.
 I am incredibly optimistic about the effectiveness of closed loop technology.
 In fact, I don’t want to give it back!

 Results from Stanford’s Bionic Pancreas Trial by Garrett Jensen HERE.